 Once you've come up with the ideas and found the differentiators, create a scope for your product.
 Plan it out.
 Avoid rushing into the design phase.
-Decide on a name for the product, the scope, what it contains, the value proposition and differentiators benefits.
+Decide on a name for the product, the scope, what it contains, the value proposition, and differentiators.
 Plan a price point and a launch price.
 Understand the target market for the product and decide a timeline for its release.
 Make sure to have people give you feedback.
-Plan the updates to push in the product over time and remarket for ongoing sales.
+Plan the updates to push the product over time and remarket for ongoing sales.

 Understand the scope of the product.
-With regards to Julia’s product, there are 12 patterns and 130 elements.
-Some of which could be taken from the patterns themselves and created into elements.
-There are bonus materials, borders, corner elements, etc. So the scope changes as you develop the product and look at the value proposition for your product.
+With regards to Julia’s product, there are 12 patterns and 130 elements, some of which could be taken from the patterns themselves and created into elements.
+There are bonus materials, borders, corner elements, etc. The scope changes as you develop the product and look at the value proposition for your product.

-For example, Julia’s product also holds several benefits.
-It makes deco design easy and is perfect for packaging labels, ceramics invites, wrappings fabric, station menus, etc. This will influence how you make the product and its previews.
+For example, Julia’s product holds several benefits.
+It makes deco design easy and is perfect for packaging labels, ceramic invites, wrapping fabric, menus, etc. This will influence how you make the product and its previews.
 Decide on the maximum number of end applications for the product.
 Look at compelling differentiators and make sure your product is better than the others.
-The product should have a unique edge, color elements, frames, beautiful textures and colorways, which makes it unique and authentic.
+The product should have a unique edge, color elements, frames, beautiful textures, and colorways.

 Define the problems your product solves.
 For example, Julia’s allows you to quickly create authentic deco designs.
-Find the market price and a competitive value for your product.
 Look at the other products on the scope and position them at a competitive price point.
-Remember that part of the inherent value anyone gives is based on price.
-If the price is super low, they will expect a lower value product.
+If the price is super low, people will expect a lower value product.
 Make sure to bear that in mind.

 Think about a launch price or a discount price to increase the ease of marketing.
-Think about the target market and settle a timeline for the product.
-Pick a launch date to hold a goal for yourself and the marketplace to get excited.
+Think about the target market and settle on a timeline for the product.
+Pick a launch date to hold a goal for yourself.

 Always ask for feedback.
 It will turbocharge your design process.
 Work on the feedback from experts and make edits to the product if needed.

 Finally, think about updates.
-Make more marketing opportunities by updating the product later.
-Build up a community on Instagram and other social platforms through the website or newsletter.
+Create more marketing opportunities by updating the product later.
+Build up a community on Instagram and other social platforms through your website or newsletter.
 Talk to your community and build up a dialogue with the people who buy your products regularly.

 Design Thoughtfully and Get Feedback